-Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of your child), and if the student has turned in 70% of the points possible (in other words, usually everything but the final exam).
-If you are having any difficulty that might prevent you completing the coursework, please don't wait until the end of the term; let me know right away.
+Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of your child), and if the student has turned in 70% of the points possible at the point of the request.
+If you are having any difficulty that might prevent you from completing the coursework, please don't wait until the end of the term; let me know right away.